Feranmi10-glitch/CS30-Major-Project/proposal.md

 # project description
-My project will be about a word game
+My project will be about a word game where you have five letters to choose from to make 3 3-letter words and a five letter word within 5 minutes.

 ## Needs To Have List
 - sounds/music
 - boxes to insert letters
 - a creative background
 - at least 10 levels
-- 2 grid array
+- class
 - timer

 ### Nice To Have List
 - score system
 - infinite levels
 - bonus words
+- 2 grid array